Degenerative foraminal stenosis

-Degenerative foraminal stenosis is a type of spine disease that is a common result of aging.
-Specifically, foraminal stenosis is the narrowing of one or both of the vertebral canals through which which nerves branch off the spinal cord.
-The resulting compression of these spinal nerves is a common source of pain and other neurological symptoms.
+Degenerative foraminal stenosis is a type of spine deterioration that is a common result of aging.
+Specifically, foraminal stenosis involves the narrowing of one or both of the canals around the vertebrae through which nerve roots are given space to branch off the spinal cord.
+As the foraminal canals become smaller, the resulting compression of spinal nerves is often a source of pain and other debilitating symptoms.

-As the word “degenerative” indicates, foraminal stenosis is a condition that can appear gradually over time, as the diameter of the foramen slowly shrinks.
-Because the foramen is a small canal, slight changes in the spinal anatomy can result in foraminal stenosis symptoms.
+As the word “degenerative” indicates, foraminal stenosis is a condition that can appear gradually over time, as the diameter of the foramina slowly shrinks.
+Since a foraminal canal is already narrow, even slight changes in the spinal anatomy can result in nerve compression and foraminal stenosis symptoms.
 Common causes of this condition include:

 - Intervertebral discs that have bulged or ruptured